Friedrich Engels: Return to Prussia

 There was a revolution in France in 1848 that soon spread to other Western European countries.
-These events caused Engels and Marx to return to their homeland of the Kingdom of Prussia, specifically to the city of Cologne.
-While living in Cologne, they created and served as editors for a new daily newspaper called the Neue Rheinische Zeitung.
+These events caused Engels and Marx to return to Cologne in their homeland of Prussia.
+While living there, they created and served as editors for a new daily newspaper called the Neue Rheinische Zeitung.
 Besides Marx and Engels, other frequent contributors to the Neue Rheinische Zeitung included Karl Schapper, Wilhelm Wolff, Ernst Dronke, Peter Nothjung, Heinrich Bürgers, Ferdinand Wolff and Carl Cramer.
-Friedrich Engels's mother, herself, gives unwitting witness to the effect of the Neue Rheinische Zeitung on the revolutionary uprising in Cologne in 1848.
+Engels's mother gave unwitting witness to the effect of the Neue Rheinische Zeitung on the revolutionary uprising in Cologne in 1848.
 Criticising his involvement in the uprising she states in a 5 December 1848 letter to Friedrich that "nobody, ourselves included, doubted that the meetings at which you and your friends spoke, and also the language of (Neue) Rh.Z. were largely the cause of these disturbances."

 Engels's parents hoped that young Engels would "decide to turn to activities other than those which you have been pursuing in recent years and which have caused so much distress".
 At this point, his parents felt the only hope for their son was to emigrate to America and start his life over.
 They told him that he should do this or he would "cease to receive money from us"; however, the problem in the relationship between Engels and his parents was worked out without Engels having to leave England or being cut off from financial assistance from his parents.
 In July 1851, Engels's father arrived to visit him in Manchester, England.
 During the visit, his father arranged for Engels to meet Peter Ermen of the office of Ermen & Engels, to move to Liverpool and to take over sole management of the office in Manchester.